 Each year our Board of Deacons take charge in preparing the main course, often hamburgers & hot dogs (with vegetarian options) on the grill and sometimes supplemented by a special event like a catered pig roast!
 Our congregation supplements the meal by bringing a variety of salads, snack items & desserts.
 Beverages, cups, cutlery & plates are provided.
 There are sign-up sheets during Fellowship Time for several weeks before the picnic to list what you are bringing so that we have a good variety.
-(Yes, there was the year before sign-ups that almost everyone brought deviled eggs!)
+(Yes, there was the year before sign-ups that almost everyone brought plates of deviled eggs to share!)

 Other activities include outdoor ‘picnic games‘ for all ages and skill levels.
 The Board of Educators organize and run the games, which may involve relay races and a water balloon toss.
 There is also a ‘candy toss’ by the pastor for the younger children.

 The “old-fashioned church picnic” tradition goes back many generations at St. John’s.
-Longtime members remember it was held for many years at Isaac Smith Park in downtown Green Lane, which featured a large pavillion for cooking & serving the food plus smaller pavillions for dining, plus large fields for games, horseshoes & volleyball.
+Longtime members remember it was held in September on the church grounds, then for many years in June at Isaac Smith Park in downtown Green Lane, which featured a large pavilion for cooking & serving the food plus smaller pavilions for dining, plus large fields for games, horseshoes & volleyball.
 Back then people brought their own dishes, & some families had some very nice sets of picnic-ware!
 Many of the games then were geared toward ‘couples – the traditional 3-legged sack race and hard boiled egg toss were yearly events, plus children’s games & the candy toss.
 For several years a barbershop quartet entertained.
 The day ended with a softball game – some people remember the long run from the field to the cars when it would suddenly rain!
 The park fit our needs for may years, but it became too long a drive for many people & was not easily accessible to some.
 The picnic moved in the mid-2000’s to Parkside Place in North Wales – again, a wonderful facility & closer, but involved too much walking for some – especially to the distant restrooms.
-Soon after that Plains Park was built, and has been our ‘perfect’ picnic location.
+Soon after that Plains Park was built, and has been our ‘perfect’ picnic location ever since.